neoforged/.github/primers/1.22/index.md

 - `net.minecraft.client.data.models.ItemModelGenerators#generateSpear` - Generates the spear item model.
 - `net.minecraft.client.data.models.model.ModelTemplates#SPEAR_IN_HAND` - A template for the spear in hand model.
 - `net.minecraft.client.gui.components`
+    - `AbstractButton#setOverrideRenderHighlightedSprite` - Overrides whether to use the focused enabled/disabled sprite.
     - `Checkbox#adjustWidth` - Sets the width of the widget using the message, font, and its initial X position.
+    - `CycleButton`
+        - `$Builder#withSprite` - Sets the supplier used to get the sprite based on the current button state.
+        - `$DisplayState` - How the button shoud be displayed.
+        - `$SpriteSupplier` - Gets the sprite location given the current button state.
     - `EditBox#setInvertHighlightedTextColor` - Sets whether to invert the highlighted text color.
     - `FocusableTextWidget`
         - `getPadding` - Returns the text padding.